slamora/brackets-wiki/How-to-Hack-on-Brackets.md

 What should I hack on?
 ----------------------

 Whatever you want, of course!
-But you might want to check with us first.
-We have a public backlog **link TBD** that might give you ideas for things we think are important to do soon.
+But you might want to check the public Brackets backlog first (**link TBD**) to get ideas for things that are important to add soon.
 Also, if you're planning to do something substantial, please start a discussion on the [brackets-dev Google group](http://groups.google.com/group/brackets-dev) or the [#brackets IRC channel on freenode](http://freenode.net) to get feedback.